annremya/Monte-Carlo-Patchy-Particles/README.md

 # Monte-Carlo-Patchy-Particles
-A repository of Fortran codes for Monte Carlo Simulations of Patchy Particles
+A repository of codes for Monte Carlo Simulations of Patchy Particles